Lex-pineapple/nodejs2023Q2-service/README.md

 ## Installing and testing the application

-1. npm install
+1. Clone repository
-2. npm run lint
+2. Run `npm install`
-3. npm run start
+3. For linting run `npm run lint`
-4. npm run test
+4. Create **.env** file based on .env.example
+5. To start the docker container: `npm run docker:build:up`
+6. To test authorization run: `npm run test:auth`

 PORT value is stored in .env file (should be created based on .env.example file).

 You can view OpenAPI documentation on http://localhost:4000/doc/.

+## Scanning for vulnerabilities

+You can either run `docker:scan` to scan all images, or use `docker:scan:postgres` to scan postgres image and `docker:scan:app` to run the app image.

 #### The API has following endpoints: